milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 How to Exercise Your California Rights

-You may exercise your rights to request access or deletion of your California Information by visiting our PRIVACY CENTER.
-You can also contact us toll free at 833-WM-PRVCY (833-967-7829) or TTY: 833-PRVCY-TT (833-778-2988) and an agent will assist you with submitting a request.
+You may exercise your rights to request access or deletion of your California Information by visiting our Privacy Center.
+You can also contact us toll free at 833-WM-PRVCY (833-967-7829) or TTY: use 711 and an operator will assist you with submitting a request.
 These requests are generally free.
 When you submit a request, we will usually ask you to provide an email address which we will contact to confirm the request was not fraudulently submitted.

 In addition, for access and deletion requests, we will use a third-party verification service to confirm that you are who you say you are.
 Our verification service does this by matching information you provide against information held about you in its records, or, if necessary, by allowing you to submit documents proving your identity.